privacy-tech-lab/gpc-optmeowt/README.md

 ## 12. Developer Guide

-### Contributing

-- If you have questions about OptMeowt's functionality or have found a bug, please check out our [FAQ \ Known quirks](https://github.com/privacy-tech-lab/gpc-optmeowt/wiki/FAQ-%5C-Known-quirks) page on the [Wiki](https://github.com/privacy-tech-lab/gpc-optmeowt/wiki).
+If you have questions about OptMeowt's functionality or have found a bug, please check out our [FAQ \ Known quirks](https://github.com/privacy-tech-lab/gpc-optmeowt/wiki/FAQ-%5C-Known-quirks) page on the [Wiki](https://github.com/privacy-tech-lab/gpc-optmeowt/wiki).
 If you cannot find what you are looking for, feel free to open an issue, and we will address it.

-- **Note**: When viewing your browser's console on a site, a 404 error status code regarding the domain's GPC status file (`/.well-known/gpc.json`) may be shown.
+**Note**: When viewing your browser's console on a site, a 404 error status code regarding the domain's GPC status file (`/.well-known/gpc.json`) may be shown.
 This behavior is normal and will occur (1) on domains that do not support GPC and (2) on domains that support GPC but do not host a `/.well-known/gpc.json` file.

 ## 13. Thank You!